 - Has the business function noticeably improved? (if not, complaints haven’t been treated as assets)

 - Is it quicker or easier to produce a product than several years ago? (if not, the service should be evaluated for continuous improvement opportunities)

 6. If the project is part agile and part waterfall, Embrace it!

 There are many best practices in both styles that can be leveraged at key parts to move the project along.
-The overarching project can have a waterfall implementation schedule, however how some deliverables come together can be agile.
-Micro apps, manuals, lunch and learn training sessions, information gathering workshops or even system configuration spreadsheets can be timeboxed activities.
-These types of activities can executed as agile and allow for multiple test cycles within the same range of time as if done through a waterfall method.
-The trade off is a higher degree of requirements implemented in design.
+The overarching project can have a waterfall implementation schedule; however, how some deliverables come together can be agile.
+Micro apps, manuals, lunch-and-learn training sessions, information-gathering workshops, or even system configuration spreadsheets can be timeboxed activities.
+These types of activities can be executed as agile and allow for multiple test cycles within the same range of time as if done through a waterfall method.
+The trade-off is a higher degree of requirements implemented in the design.

 The people will fall into one of two camps; the disciplined waterfall soldiers or the refine as we go agile ninjas.
 The waterfall soldiers will bark and feel confused in an “unstructured” agile style.
 The agile ninjas will feel their creativity boxed into a singular design-test-implement waterfall style.

-As the leader it can be a daunting team to manage as you can easily be considered too ridged for some or to lax for others.
+As the leader, it can be a daunting team to manage as you can easily be considered too ridged for some or too lax for others.
 Stay the middle line, value all expertise and support outcomes.
 If you tow that middle line, you will be their Khaleesi, holding the respect and allegiance of two separate armies.

 7. Deeply Integrate Teams Across Business Lines